gustavoalvim41/lean/ROADMAP.md

 # Roadmap

-Track the progress of the project and see what’s coming next.
+Follow the project’s progress and see what’s coming next 👇

 ## **1.0 — First Release**

-- [ ] Choose bike, track and rider gear
+- [ ] Quick selection of bike, track, gear and weather
+  Everything set before hitting the track.
+No wasted time.
-- [x] Launch the game straight into the track
+- [x] Jump straight into the track
+  Launch the game and start riding.
-- [ ] Stable core features
+- [ ] Stable core
+  The essentials working smoothly, no headaches.

+👉 Follow the development and get involved: **[Patreon](https://www.patreon.com/cw/alv21x)**